 If you expect to download a good portion of AAA games, you may want to consider at least 200GB.
 For instance, Dragon Quest Heroes 1 and 2 will eat up 32GB on its own.

-Besides storage, another incredibly important factor for choosing the right MicroSD card is speed.
+Besides storage, another incredibly important factor in choosing the right MicroSD card is speed.
 Speed classes are assigned a grade — 2, 4, 6, or 10 — to note a card’s minimum baseline speed.
 A grade of 2 means a baseline speed of 2MB/s, a 4 means 4MB/s, and so on.
 For the Switch, however, you will want to only buy cards graded with a class 10 speed.
 Since the console will read games stored on the card, a class 10 speed card will likely mitigate lag and slowdowns.

 Also, if you find a MicroSDXC card with a UHS class grade, you’re in the clear.
 The grades range from UHS-1 (10MB/s) to UHS-3, sometimes with a 1, 2, or 3 printed on the front of the card instead of a 10.
 Nintendo recommends cards that are UHS-1-compatible and that have a transfer speed between 60 and 95 MB/sec.